Shopping Cart

 "The place changed hands and became pricey...it was a blunder...they are making renovations but so far I liked the old one better."
 (Tbannikova, TripAdvisor)

-Here's an April 2019 posting that was either yet another artful shill write-up or an actual independent reviewer pleased with changes...one which might've given some boycott fence-sitters pause for thought:
+Here's an April 2019 posting that was either yet another artful shill write-up or an actual independent reviewer woefully unaware of the new 'stewards' dreary intentions and so was optimistically pleased with the change in management once the 34 year absentee-steward Foggy reign, definitely a mixed bag, had finally ended.
+It's a sentiment that might've given some boycott fence-sitters pause for thought:

 "The reason I love SMS is because of what it offers.
 I have been coming for eight years as a guest and workshop participant.
 I loved it eight years ago and love it even more today!
 The place has always had a beautiful rustic charm to it, but it was starting to need upgrades and repairs.
 I am so thankful that the new ownership, which seems to be a group, has taken on such a big project to bring it into a new era.
 It needed new energy to stimulate the true potential of this place.